- Your prospective site for a new pizza restaurant should pass the PASTA V test: Parking, Access, Signage, Traffic, Activity and Visibility.

 4. You definitely need to create a customer spotting map.
 Not only will you gain a good understanding about which geographic areas you’re drawing customers from, but you will be able to accurately identify the extent of your primary customer trade area, as well as where concentrations of customers are located.
 Whether you’re contemplating buying or renting space, it’s essential that you develop a reliable mechanism for projecting future sales.
 Relying on sales guesstimates is a dangerous way to make a financial investment.

 5. Create a Site Selection Scorecard.
 This is one of the most important things you can do when scouting locations for your pizza restaurant.
 Start by looking at both positive and negative factors within the surrounding area, such as anchors and major traffic generators, critical mass, connectivity, land uses, image, traffic, competition, physical barriers and dynamics.
 For individual sites, you need to determine how the PASTA V factors—as well as store frontage, windows, setback, nighttime lighting, curb appeal, tenant mix and synergy—will influence sales.
 When filling out your Site Selection Scorecard, you should assign scores for each evaluation item.
 Because numbers don’t lie, this important exercise will help you determine the quality of both individual locations and sites, and you can begin to more easily and more accurately identify “home run” locations.

 If you want your business to grow and prosper, you need to follow the various steps outlined above.
 Take a disciplined, scientific approach to site selection for your restaurant, and you will gain great satisfaction in knowing you are well on your way to site selection success!

-This article by Frank Raeon, author of “The ABCs of Site Selection: How to Pick Winners and Avoid Losers,” originally ran in the March 2011 issue of PMQ.
+This article by Frank Raeon, author of “The ABCs of Site Selection: How to Pick Winners and Avoid Losers,” has been reprinted from a past issue of PMQ.
 Learn more on this topic here.